-Practical Course Cognitive Automobiles and Robots (Master)

-2512501, WS 20/21, 3 SWS, Language: German/English, Open in study portal
+Practical Course Cognitive Automobiles and Robots (Master) Practical course (P) 2512501, WS 20/21, 3 SWS, Language: German/English, Open in study portal Online

 The lab is intended as a practical supplement to lectures such as "Machine Learning".
 The theoretical basics are applied in the lab course.
-The aim of the lab course is that the participants work together to design, develop and evaluate a subsystem from the field of robotics and cognitive systems using one or more procedures from the field of Al/ML.
+The aim of the lab course is that the participants work together to design, develop and evaluate a subsystem from the field of robotics and cognitive systems using one or more procedures from the field of AI/ML.